 The dressing will be just a little bit more “wet” if you opt for the Instant Pot (because it’s a moist cooking environment instead of a dry environment, so there’s little evaporation of liquid), but the delicious taste is the same.

-Pineapple Dressing in the Oven
+How to Make Scalloped Pineapple Dressing in the Oven

-You simply put the bread mixture into a greased dish and bake at 350 for 1 hour, or until the bread is nice and golden brown on top.
+Pour the bread mixture into a greased baking dish and bake at 350F for 1 hour, or until the bread is nice and golden brown on top.

 It will turn out lovely, but it does take a little bit longer this way.

-Pineapple Dressing in the Instant Pot
+How to Make Pineapple Stuffing in the Instant Pot

 Grease a baking dish that fits in your Instant Pot.

-Add the bread mixture to the prepared dish.
-Pour 1.5 cups of water into the insert pot of the Instant Pot, then place the trivet into the pot.
+Add the bread mixture to the prepared baking dish and cover with foil.
+Pour water into the insert pot of the Instant Pot, then place the trivet into the pot.

-You’ll want to cook it on high pressure for 20 minutes, followed by a natural pressure release.
+Cook at high pressure for 20 minutes, followed by a natural pressure release.